-April 9 2021 marks the 4th year of Erik the Hungry Traveller (ETHT) as a PH Content Creator.
-Well, I honestly never would have imagined the website I created out of impulse would grow and reach the audience it has reached now.
+April 9, 2021, marks the 4th year of Erik the Hungry Traveller (ETHT) as a PH Content Creator.
+I honestly never would have imagined the website I created out of impulse would grow and reach the audience it has come now.

 You see, I started the blog because I wanted to try something different.
 A decision that my former self would have never done…

-Doing the unexpected became the theme for the website the past 4 years.
+Doing the unexpected became the theme for the website for the past four years.

 This Filipino Content Creator is Expanding the Platform and Keeping it Real!

-There was a point where I gave up, I felt like a joke.
-Another initiative I tried and obviously failed at.
+There was a point where I gave up; I felt like a joke.
+Another initiative I tried and failed.
 Well, the good thing is I had one year for my blog domain to expire.
-I had nothing to lose so I did the unexpected.
+I had nothing to lose, so I did the unexpected.
 I tried again.

 Never Give Up on Your Passion!

-But I had to work- I had to keep the HR job though I hated it but it brought money and funded my travels.
-This was the reason why I devoted my time to learning the technical side of blogging.
+But I had to work- I had to keep the HR job though I wouldn’t say I liked it, but it brought money and funded my travels.
+Doing a job I want was why I devoted my time to learning the technical side of blogging.

 I had to learn both the literature and technical aspects of blogging and website design.
-This was all for my goal to make blogging my main profession and bidding adieu to Human Resources.
+My goal was to make blogging the primary profession and bidding farewell to Human Resources.